-- A student must be a regular student enrolled or accepted for enrollment in a PROGRAM OF STUDY, and - A student must be a U.S. CITIZEN, or an eligible non-citizen, and - A student must maintain a STANDARD OF SATISFACTORY PROGRESS and ACADEMIC GOOD STANDING which includes the following three factors: - Satisfactory grade point average which on all college work (see chart C on page 27.) - A limit to the number of semester hours a student may attend college using federal financial aid resources.
-OWCC places a limit of 124 semester hours. - 3.
-Incremental progress toward the required number of semester hours necessary for graduation which must be checked at least once a year (see charts A and B on page 27), and - A student must NOT OWE A REFUND on a federal grant at any institution, and - A student must NOT BE IN DEFAULT on a federally-funded or insured student loan, and - A student must have signed the following statements which are listed on the Student Aid Report and Student Award Letter: - 1.
-A STATEMENT OF EDUCATIONAL PUR-POSE & CERTIFICATION STATEMENT ON REFUNDS AND DEFAULTS - A STATEMENT OF REGISTRATION STATUS - 3.
+- A limit to the number of semester hours a student may attend college using federal financial aid resources.
+OWCC places a limit of 124 semester hours. - Incremental progress toward the required number of semester hours necessary for graduation which must be checked at least once a year.
+Students at OWCC must complete 67% of their coursework. - A student must NOT OWE A REFUND on a federal grant at any institution, and - A student must NOT BE IN DEFAULT on a federally-funded or insured student loan, and - A student must have signed the following statements which are listed on the Student Aid Report and Student Award Letter: - 1.
+A STATEMENT OF EDUCATIONAL PUR-POSE & CERTIFICATION STATEMENT ON REFUNDS AND DEFAULTS - 2.
+A STATEMENT OF REGISTRATION STATUS - 3.
 AN ANTI-DRUG ABUSE ACT CERTIFICA-TION (Pell Grant only) - 4.
 A STATEMENT OF UPDATE INFORMA-TION